-Get around Answers by clicking the tabs and links along the top of the page.
-These tabs help you to see the most recently active posts, search specific categories of Answers, and view questions you are subscribed to.
-Easily find questions using the search field, or view which questions are the most helpful or need responses using the buttons on the right side of the menu.
+To navigate Answers, click the tabs and the links along the top of the page.
+These tabs allow you to see the most recent active posts, search specific categories of Answers, and view the questions that you are subscribed to.
+Easily find questions using the search field or view the questions that are the most helpful or need responses.
+The buttons for this are on the right side of the menu.

 You can ask a question from three locations:

 - From a category page

 - From a step-by-step guide